kevinbai0/slash-backend-take-home/README.md

         - balance
 ```

-Withdraw requests should respond within 3 seconds.
+Transaction of type `withdraw_request` should respond within 3 seconds.
 Otherwise, we assume a timeout and reject the request.
+If a transaction of type `withdraw_request` is approved, a subsequent transaction of type `withdraw` will occur no matter what, even if it causes a balance to go negative.

 ### Examples